-Obviously don’t adjust your watch until you get on the plane, I wouldn’t want you to miss your flight in a mix-up, but get up earlier or try to sleep in based on where you are headed will be a big help.
+Obviously, don’t adjust your watch until you get on the plane; I wouldn’t want you to miss your flight in a mix-up, but getting up earlier or trying to sleep in based on where you are headed will be a big help.

 When booking your trip, try to give yourself a couple of days to acclimatise.

 If your trip is work-related, try to make sure you get there a day or two earlier than required so you have that time to adjust.

-If your travelling to multiple destinations or doing a tour give yourself a couple of days to let your body make the biggest adjustments before pushing through more changes.
+If you’re travelling to multiple destinations or doing a tour, give yourself a couple of days to let your body make the biggest adjustments before pushing through to even more changes.

 Both alcohol and caffeine can really mess with your sleeping habits.
 Especially when you’re already out of whack due to jet lag.

-I find that the best thing to do is avoid them immediately before and while you are on your flight to give yourself the best possible chance of getting a decent sleep on the plane.
+I find that the best thing to do is avoid them immediately before and while you are on your flight.
+This will give you the best possible chance of getting a decent sleep on the plane.

-When you arrive at your destination just be conscious of when you consume them as to not exacerbate the symptoms of jet lag.
+When you arrive at your destination, just be conscious of when you consume them so as not to exacerbate the symptoms of jet lag.

-Also, remember that both cause dehydration which will make you feel much worse when jet-lagged, particularly immediately after a long-haul flight that would have already dehydrated you.
+Also, remember that both cause dehydration, which will make you feel much worse when jet-lagged, particularly immediately after a long-haul flight that would have already dehydrated you.

-As soon as you arrive at your destination, you should try as much as possible to move around.
+As soon as you arrive at your destination, try as much as possible to move around.
 Unless, of course, you have arrived at night time.

-When you arrive check into your hotel as early as you are able, have a shower to make sure yourself feel refreshed, and then get out and do some sightseeing or even just walk the block to get your bearings.
+When you arrive check into your hotel as early as you are able, have a shower to make sure you feel refreshed, and then get out and do some sightseeing or even just walk the block to get your bearings.

 Getting your body moving after you’ve been stuck inside a plane for however many hours will go a long way to making you feel a lot better.
-And allow yourself to be exhausted so you can fall asleep easier depending on which direction in time you have travelled.
+It will also help you exhaust yourself so you can fall asleep easier depending on which direction in time you have travelled.